 Facing higher demand for behavioral health services, central Ohio hospitals are collaborating with other community stakeholders to improve the psychiatric crisis and emergency services system in Franklin County.
 Working with a variety of community stakeholders, the council and its partners have significantly reduced the length of stay for behavioral health patients in the emergency department despite skyrocketing increases in the number of patients needing inpatient psychiatric care.

-- Franklin County Bedboard: Partnering with local crisis and inpatient psychiatric providers to improve treatment times for patients presenting in the emergency department needing inpatient care.
+- Franklin County Bedboard: COHC partners with local crisis and inpatient psychiatric providers to improve treatment times for patients presenting in the emergency department needing inpatient care.

-- Psychiatric Crisis Task Force: Convening the Franklin County Psychiatric Crisis and Emergency Services Task Force to collaborate with community stakeholders in identifying and implementing systems and processes to improve psychiatric care.
+- Psychiatric Crisis Task Force: COHC convenes the Franklin County Psychiatric Crisis and Emergency Services Task Force to identify and implement systems and processes to improve psychiatric care.
 For more information on the PCES Task Force, visit pcestaskforce.org.

-- The number of behavioral health patients seeking psychiatric care in emergency departments has gone from a high of 1,447 to 816 In less than a year.
+- The number of behavioral health patients seeking psychiatric care in emergency departments has decreased from a monthly average of 1,061 in 2018 to 690 in 2022.